Explore this page to learn more about why we say what we say and do what we do at Mass.

 3. That Jesus died on the cross for our salvation

-*The sign of the cross is also a sign of discipleship and a defense against the devil.
+*The sign of the cross is also a sign of discipleship and a defence against the devil.

 How to make the sign of the cross: